If you’ve just bought a new condenser tumble dryer then the next stage will be finding a suitable place in your home to install it.

 This is actually, again, not a good place for the dryer to be!

-Here we have the opposite problem to placing the dryer in a cupboard.
+Here you have the opposite problem to placing the dryer in a cupboard.
 Instead of the air becoming too warm to operate the dryer properly, the garage will actually be too cold.

 While hot air can totally reduce the ability of the dryer to condense the water out of the air, cold air will have the opposite effect.